nn-dma/generate-verification-report/README.md

 Software developers who understand the QMS toolchain.

 # What does this do?
-This service is responsible for generating verification reports given metadata about the QMS pipeline run, the test results, and Git context.
+This workflow is responsible for generating verification reports given metadata about the QMS pipeline run, the test results, and Git context.
+It is intended to be called from within the GitHub action that generates a verification report as part of the QMS pipeline.

+However, it can technically be invoked from anywhere capable of running Dagger and Docker Engine.

 # How to use this?
 First, go to the `/src` directory.